BayatGames/SaveGameFree/README.md

 You can also join to our improvement group, help us develop our packages better than old with your improvement recomendations easily make a [new issue](https://github.com/EmpireAssets/SaveGameFree/issues/new) and say your recommendation for us.

 ## Join our Community
-You can with us with these channels:
+You can join us at:

 [Slack](https://empireassets.slack.com)